Hypobromous acid

-Hypobromous acid is a weak, unstable acid with chemical formula of HOBr.
+Hypobromous acid is an inorganic compound with chemical formula of HOBr|auto=1.
+It is a weak, unstable acid.
 It is mainly produced and handled in an aqueous solution.
 It is generated both biologically and commercially as a disinfectant.
 Salts of hypobromite are rarely isolated as solids.

 Synthesis and properties

-Addition of bromine to water gives hypobromous acid and hydrobromic acid (HBr) via a disproportionation reaction.
+Addition of bromine to water gives hypobromous acid and hydrobromic acid (HBr(aq)) via a disproportionation reaction.